 Windows cannot find 'secpol.msc'.
 Make sure you typed the name correctly and then try again.

-The Local Security Policy Manager is a subsection of Group Policy Management, which is located in the C:\Windows\System32 folder.
-Therefore, installing the Group Policy Editor would automatically install the Security Policy Editor as well.
+The Local Security Policy Manager is a sub-applet of Group Policy Management, which is located in the “C:\Windows\System32” folder.
+Therefore, installing the Group Policy Editor will automatically install the Security Policy Editor as well.